lericson/pylibmc/docs/behaviors.rst

 support: if a server goes down, just use another one.
 This case is supported, but not by default.
 As explained above, the default distribution mechanism is not very smart, and libmemcached doesn't support any meaningful failover for it.
-If a server goes down, it stays down, and all of its alloted keys will simply fail.
+If a server goes down, it stays down, and all of its allotted keys will simply fail.
 The recommended failover behaviors is for that reason::

     mc.behaviors['ketama'] = True